hmesha/quantum-object-trader/training/courses/quantum-object-trading/content/tutorials/basic-ops.md

 1. Open Interactive Brokers TWS or Gateway
 2. Log in to your account
 3. Ensure API connections are enabled in settings
-4. Verify the connection port (7496 for TWS, 4001 for Gateway)
+4. Verify the connection port (7497 for TWS, 4001 for Gateway)

 #### Start Paper Trading Mode

-1. Open your terminal and navigate to the quantum-trader directory
+1. Open your terminal and navigate to the quantum-object-trader directory
 2. Launch the system in paper trading mode:

 ```bash